Trump fires Librarian Congress Carla Hayden, first Black, woman to hold position

 Hayden has been the librarian of Congress since 2016 and became the first woman and Black to hold the position.

-The Trump administration sent Hayden an email informing her that her position will be terminated effective immediately.
+The Trump administration sent Hayden an email informing her that her position will be terminated effective immediately following DEI concerns.

 The move was blasted by Democratic House Minority Leader Hakeem Jeffries, who said of Mr. Trump in a statement that the “unjust decision to fire Dr. Hayden in an email sent by a random political hack is a disgrace and the latest in his ongoing effort to ban books, whitewash American history and turn back the clock.”